aframevr/aframe-presentation-kit/content.md

 </div>

 <!--Notes
-- Open: anyone can publish, open source, open standards
+- Anyone can publish, open source, open standards
-- Connected: traverse from world to world, not siloed experiences
+- Traverse from world to world, not siloed experiences
-- Instant: click a link, immediately get into an experience, easily sharable via links -->
+- Click a link, immediately get into an experience, easily sharable via links, great for long tail bite-sized experiences.
+-->

 ---